Vuader/tachweb/README.rst

 Updating Website with GitHub information
 ----------------------------------------

 You will notice that none of the documentation has been built and information sourced from github is missing.
 This task is given to backend process.
-You can it like so
+You can run it like so:

 .. code:: bash